 Have your students paint terra cotta pots that can be used incorporated into a science lesson on plant life cycles.
 Students can express their individualism by painting their pot in any way that they choose.

 Once the painted pots have dried, you can have your student’s plant flowers, fruit, or grass seeds in the pot.
 During the next several weeks, ask the students to water the plants and monitor their growth and development in a journal.

 Once their plant is grown, they can take home the pot as a special souvenir to remind them of this project.
 It’s a great way to combine both art and science into one fun activity.

-Here are the instructions on painting flower pots
+Here are some instructions on painting flower pots

 4. Rainbow Truck Painting —